CodeSailor411/AI4U_Med_Chatbot/README.md

 Dataset
 The MedQA Reasoning dataset is used for training the LLM.
 Make sure to download it using the datasets library.

+First:
+pip install transformers torch datasets

+After that you clone this repo with the command: git clone CodeSailor411/AI4U_Med_Chatbot